 EXSC 2001.
-Practicum
+Practicum 1 credit

-Developing a basic wellness program and spending forty (40) hours of practical experience as a personal trainer working with a university employee under the direction of .
+Developing a basic wellness program and spending forty (40) hours of practical experience as a personal trainer working with a university employee under the direction of the coordinator of studies for exercise science.
 Prerequisites: BIOL 2203, EXSC 1003, and EXSC 1061.